The deadline to apply to this Fund is midday on 6th August.

 Pre-application support and support for successful groups

-Pre-application support for this programme is being delivered by Community Action Network (CAN), who are available for one to one support and guidance to groups at any stage of the application process.
+Pre-application support for this programme is being delivered by Community Action Network (CAN), who are available to support groups at any stage of the application process.
 We highly recommend you take up this offer, in order to check you are funding ready and to receive advice on the strength of your proposal and how you intend to monitor outcomes.
-This offer is particularly encouraged for groups who have not applied to DCF grant programmes before.

 - Contact CAN: grantsupport@can100.org / 01202 466130